 An invented league that, sadly, only lasted for part of one season.
 Here's the promotional poster for that league, where short stops are left-handed.

-Eric Nusbaum and I went to Hermosillo to watch some Caribbean Series baseball.
+Eric Nusbaum and I went to Hermosillo to watch the 2013 Caribbean Series.
 We wrote and drew about it for Sports on Earth.
 And, in doing so, produced some other content, too, so I've gathered all the links together, in case you wanna see everything that we did.

 Exactly what the title sounds like: Lego representations of baseball players. everything that we did.